MicrosoftDocs/azure-devops-docs/docs/pipelines/agents/pools-queues.md

 ### The maintenance job of my self-hosted agent pool looks stuck.
 Why?

-Typically, in these situations, the maintenance job is waiting to run on an agent that is no longer in the agent pool.
-This can happen when the agent has been purposefully taken offline or when there are issues communicating with it.
+Typically, a maintenance job gets "stuck" when it's waiting to run on an agent that is no longer in the agent pool.
+This happens when, for example, the agent has been purposefully taken offline or when there are issues communicating with it.

 Maintenance jobs that have been queued to run will wait seven days to run.
-After this period, they'll be automatically canceled if not run.
-This limit is hardcoded in the system and cannot be changed.
+Afterward, they'll be automatically canceled if not run.
+The limit is hardcoded in the system and cannot be changed.

 The seven-day limit is different from the _maintenance job timeout_ setting.
 The latter controls the maximum number of minutes an agent can spend doing maintenance.
 The timer starts when the job starts, not when the job is queued on an agent.